 '''

-alter session set container=<Oracle_service_name>;

 create user <user_name>identified by <user_password> container=current default tablespace <name_of_default_tablespace> temporary tablespace <name_of_temporary_tablespace>;

-Grant create session to <user_name>;

-Grant select_catalog_role to <user_name>;

 '''

 7. PASSWORD - Password of the specified database user 8.
-CONFIRM PASSWORD - Confirm the PASSWORD by retying it here.
+CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
 9. ISPASSIVE - If the value chosen is YES, then the Oracle server under consideration is a passive server in an Oracle cluster.
 No alerts will be generated if the server is not running.
-Measures will be reported as 'Not applicable' by the agent if the server is not up.
+Measures will be reported as "Not applicable" by the agent if the server is not up.

 Measurement Description Measurement Unit Interpretation Used flash area: Indicates the space currently occupied by the flash recovery files on this node.
+MB

-MB Maximum flash area size: Indicates the maximum space allocated for flash recovery files on this node.
+Measurement Description Measurement Unit Interpretation Maximum flash area size: Indicates the maximum space allocated for flash recovery files on this node.
 MB Flash area usage: Indicates the percentage of space occupied by the flash recovery files on this node.
-Percent Oracle recommends that the Flash Recovery Area should be sized large

-Measurement Description Measurement Unit Interpretation enough to include all files required for backup and recovery.
+Percent Oracle recommends that the Flash Recovery Area should be sized large enough to include all files required for backup and recovery.
 Therefore, ideally, the value of this measure should be very low.
 A value close to 100% indicates excessive usage of the recovery area; this implies that the flash recovery area could soon run out of space. in such a case you can resize the flash recovery area by reconfiguring the parameter "db_recovery_file_dest_size" in database parameter file, provided enough disk space is available.
 If not, then Oracle recommends that the flash area be sized at least large enough to contain any archived redo logs that have not yet been backed up to alternate media.
 Alternatively, you can remove the old files from the flash recovery area to create space for the new recovery files.
 Free flash area: Indicates the free space currently available for recovery files on this node.
-MB
+Percentage